Holy Name Primary School, Forster, is a Catholic school educating students from Kindergarten to Year 6.

-Staff members strive for academic excellence in all Key Learning Areas while maintaining a supportive and Christian environment.
-Teaching strategies and practices are reviewed in light of current educational pedagogy to ensure quality teaching and learning occurs through consistent and targeted improvements.
-The school’s work is greatly supported by its Learning Support Team, and by modern resources and facilities that enable the students to work comfortably within a 21st century learning community.
+Staff members strive for academic excellence in all Key Learning Areas while maintaining a supportive and Christian environment, with teaching strategies and practices consistently reviewed to ensure quality teaching and learning occurs through targeted improvements.

 The school employs an ESL teacher who specialises in the support of students from non-English speaking backgrounds and a Learning Support Teacher to coordinate the provision of support for students.
 The Aboriginal Teacher and Education Ofﬁcers support staff and students in developing the cultural knowledge of all members of the community and provide support for the academic achievement of the school’s Aboriginal students.
 The Gifted Education Mentor coordinates professional learning and strategies to support gifted students at Holy Name.

 Creativity and cultural life are an integral part of the Holy Name school community with debating, public speaking, performing arts and music continuing to be an area of achievement for the school’s students.
 The music program offers private tuition for guitar, keyboard, clarinet, saxophone, all brass, drums and percussion and students have the opportunity to experience music outside the classroom by joining the school band, which is regarded as one of the best school bands in the district and supports the Great Lakes band at various community events.

 Students are provided with the opportunity to represent and compete at local, state, national and diocesan levels in swimming, cross country, athletics, netball, soccer, rugby league, hockey, tennis, touch football and cricket.
 The schools internal and external sporting program offers a wide range of sporting options and allows for special requirements and consideration for disadvantaged groups.